vilinicz/kioku/README.md

 ![Kioku App](./logo.png)

-Kioku is a hotel manager assistance app that helps to know guests at reception faster.
+Kioku is a hotel manager assistance app that features facial recognition to help recognize guests at the front desk faster.
 _Consider it as a proof of concept, first iteration MVP._

 ![Kioku Demo](./kioku_demo.gif)